Energy Awareness 6281-01 (Level 3 Award)

 All learners will receive a handout booklet covering the relevant topics.

 Courses are available on an in-house basis to organisations wishing to train a group of staff.
-We will send one of our expert tutors and examiners to out to you to deliver the course and exam at your office (or chosen venue).
+We will send one of our expert tutors out to you to deliver the course at your office (or chosen venue).
+All assessments are now delivered online.

 Duration